jonnycarroll/jonnycarroll.github.io/README.md

 I am happy to pay it forward.
 If you would like to fork this site **please go ahead, but with attribution to [jonnycarroll.dev](https://jonnycarroll.dev)**.

 Getting Jekyll and Tailwind to play together took a little bit of searching and tinkering but overall, the combination is super easy to work with.
-Add in Alpine.js and overall you have a very quick and easy way to build a static website.
+Add in Alpine.js and overall you have a very quick and easy way to build ann interactive static website.

 # Running the site locally